 In other words, you want to find books that sound interesting to you.
 Would I ever read a romance novel?
 Potentially, but it would have to have pretty excellent reviews across the board by a wide range of people.
 A better example for me would actually be fantasy novels - I don’t generally love fantasy novels, but some of my favorite books I’ve ever read have been fantasy novels.
 This is because I have given fantasy novels a chance that have excellent reviews across the board.

-The second step to get engaged is to find time where you can focus on the book that you’re reading.
+The second step to get engaged in reading is to find time where you can focus on the book that you’re reading.
 If you’re not focusing on the book, it will be too easy to not become engaged.
 This is where I struggle the most.
 I have to force myself to focus on what I’m reading, especially at the start of a new book, in order to really get into it.

 This is definitely hardest for me because of my kids.
 They don’t understand that I want to really engage in a novel - they want attention all of the time.
 Especially as I begin a book, I have to force myself to focus on the words and the storyline.
 If I can remain focused for the first few chapters, then I’ll become locked in to what’s going on.